mevey/GotToVote-RCI.Kenya/about.md

 “The file was so big, it would have taken days for ordinary Kenyans to download.
 And, once they opened the document all they would have found was complex lists and tables of constituency registration centres.
 These elections are a tight race, and every vote counts.
 So, we knew that the information was simply too important to be ignored,” explains Open Institute executive director, Jay Bhalla.

-Two Code for Kenya fellows, David Lemayian and Simeon Oriko, therefore scraped the data out of the IBEC document and built a simple website for citizens to find their registration centre at the click of a button.
+Two Code for Kenya fellows, David Lemayian and Simeon Oriko, therefore scraped the data out of the IEBC document and built a simple website for citizens to find their registration centre at the click of a button.
 The website also helped citizens understand the often complex procedures for registering.
 The site went viral.

  These early successes prompted Dutch human rights organisation, HiVOS, to make a grant to the project to build additional functionality, as well as to package GotToVote and other useful civic technology tools into a ‘plug-&amp;-play’ resource kit for media and citizen groups in other countries.